AdobeDocs/experience-manager-screens.en/help/user-guide/using-command-sync.md

 ## Implementing Command Sync {#using-command-sync}

-The following section describbes how you can use Command Sync in an AEM Screens project.
+The following section describes how you can use Command Sync in an AEM Screens project.

 ### Setting up the Project {#setting-up}